thvu02/website_v1/hugoplate/content/english/pages/experience.md

 Position: Cybersecurity R&D Intern
 Dates: Jun 2023 - Present

 I started my journey with [Sandia National Laboratories](https://www.sandia.gov/) as a summer Cybersecurity R&D intern.
 For 10 weeks in Albuquerque, New Mexico, I worked on two projects: operational technology (OT) network activity analysis and browser exploits.
 For the first project, I used unsupervised learning techniques such as clustering and decision trees to pinpoint what traits constitute malicious MODBUS behavior.
 MODBUS is a communication protocol commonly used by OT devices.
 Taking that understanding, I attempted to write rules on Splunk that would automatically flag suspicious network activity and generate summary reports.
-For the second project, I first looked into a zero-day exploit called patch gapping that was used on Chromium to build a firm understanding of how Chromium's V8 Engine worked.
-From there, I proceeded to analyze HAR data to find browser exploit indicators and also worked to determine if browser isolation can protect users from zero-day exploits.
+For the second project, I investigated a zero-day exploit called patch gapping that was used on Chromium to build a firm understanding of how Chromium's V8 Engine worked.
+From there, I proceeded to analyze HAR data to find browser exploit indicators and worked to determine if browser isolation can protect users from zero-day exploits.

-At the end of summer, I converted to a year-round Cybersecurity R&D intern where I remotely continuing working on the OT project.
-I wanted to continue working on both projects, but year-round interns can only work on one project since Sandia wants interns to focus on school (rightfully so).
-At the moment, I'm still working on the writing rules on Splunk to flag suspicious network activity.
-However, I'm also taking up some additional responsibility as I get to work on writing Python scripts that aggregate Sandia's IT and OT device inventory datasets to provide enriched and more accesible device information for Sandia staff.
+I transferred to Sandia’s California site the next summer where I continued working on my OT project and started a new project for a [DHS]( https://www.dhs.gov/) client.
+For the OT project, I continued writing Splunk alerts to flag suspicious network activity, but I also began developing Python scripts to aggregate Sandia’s IT and OT device inventory datasets to provide enriched and more accessible data for Sandia’s incident responders.
+For the DHS project, I designed dashboards to aggregate risk and visibility assessment data from various clients and developed those dashboards using HTML and CSS.

-I can't provide more details about the work I do for security reasons.
-But, I'd be more than happy to talk about living in Albuquerque and the Center for Cyber Defenders (CCD) internship program in general.
-Interning at Sandia is a great way to enter cybersecurity and I recommend those interested in the field to apply!
+I landed my internship with Sandia without any cybersecurity knowledge, and I’ve been able to learn a lot through the company.
+If you have any interest in breaking into cybersecurity, consider applying for the Center for Cyber Defenders (CCD) internship program!
+Interning at Sandia is a great way to enter cybersecurity and having their name on your resume will greatly increase your odds of working at any other national laboratory.

 {{< /accordion >}}